 “A lot of nurses tend to look down on MedSurg.
 We don’t have “trauma drama.”
 Our patients aren’t typically “critically ill,” and we get our fair share of crazy.
 I like to think of MedSurg nursing as knowing a little (or just enough) about a lot.
 In MedSurg, you may get a patient who presents as confused, but being confused can mean a lot of things.
 Being confused can indicate infection, hypercapnia, or hypoglycemia.
 And this is where a solid MedSurg background makes all the difference.
 There is never a dull moment in MedSurg.”

 Part 2: MedSurg Experience & Certifications

 To work as a travel nurse, you need at least 1 year of experience in an acute care facility.
 And MedSurg is no different.
-Most facilities want to see that you have had time to develop your skills before you travel as you often will have limited orientation on assignment.
+Most facilities want to see that you have had time to develop your skills before you travel, as you often will have limited orientation on assignments.

 Most MedSurg nurses hold the following certifications:

 - BLS, Basic Life Support

 You can beef up your credentials with the following certifications:

 - NIH, Stroke Certification from the National Institutes of Health Stroke Scale

 Part 3: What is it Like to Work as a MedSurg Travel Nurse?